trax-project/moodle-trax-logs/doc/install.md

 to send statements, states (and so on) to the LRS.

 The LRS Proxy uses the `/admin/tool/log/store/trax/proxy/.htaccess` file in order to make some URL rewritings.
-Be sure that this file is correctly taken into account by your web server.
+Be sure that this file is taken into account by your web server.
 If you are using NGINX, you may have to write equivalent directives in you NGINX config.